Leiland-James Corkill case: Laura Castle 'forever known as baby killer'

 They also said his head had been banged on a surface.

-On the day her trial opened, Mrs Castle admitted manslaughter and has since told the court she shook him to stop him crying as she was at her wit's end and he hit his head on the arm of the sofa
+On the day her trial opened, Mrs Castle admitted manslaughter and has since told the court she shook him to stop him crying as she was at her wits' end and he hit his head on the arm of the sofa.

 In his closing statement to jurors, Mrs Castle's lawyer David McLachlan QC said: "What she did was horrific, killing an innocent baby, but that was not what was ever intended."